mgorzkowski/abn/README.md

 ### How to use?
 ##### Compiling library:
-First of all you need the compiled library.
+First of all, you need the compiled library.
 >git clone https://github.com/mgorzkowski/abn.git
 cd ./abn
 make